metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

 - `mask` (String) Mask defines the vcpu mask expression that defines which vcpus are used for realtime.
-Format matches libvirt's expressions.
-Example: '0-3,^1','0,2,3','2-3'
+Format matches libvirt's expressions.Example: '0-3,^1','0,2,3','2-3'